GrgryRtsch/rock-paper-scissors/README.md

 - The game first of all have a function to let you 'chose your weapon' in this case either rock, paper or scissors.
 - The page also has a reset button in which if you would like to restart the game before finishing, you can do so simply and easily.
--

 ## Features

-- Alert box to reset the game upon winning or losing.
+- Alert box which displays to automatically reset the game upon winning or losing.

 ![Screenshot 2023-10-22 115845](https://github.com/GrgryRtsch/rock-paper-scissors/assets/127130382/08dd7cff-6087-4cbe-b3d9-001bb900148e)